HumanSignal/label-studio/docs/source/guide/labeling.md

 <div class="opensource-only">

-* The primary customization point is how the labeling interface has been [configured](setup).
+* The primary customization point is how the labeling interface has been [configured](setup) and what kind of data you are labeling.
 The determines which tools are available and what you need to do to complete the task.
 * How you have configured your [labeling settings](hotkeys#Configure-your-labeling-settings).
 * Whether you are using an [ML backend to assist](label_advanced#Perform-ML-assisted-labeling-with-interactive-preannotations).
 * Whether you are using Label Studio Enterprise (the Enterprise version has additional customization options and the ability to leave comments).